hrchlhck/k8s-bigdata/README.md

 Apache Spark with HDFS cluster within Kubernetes.

 ### Overview
 As the description says, this repository is a Apache Spark with HDFS cluster within Kubernetes.
 Although, it contains [Intel HiBench](https://github.com/Intel-bigdata/HiBench) benchmark suit for testing CPU, IO and network usage, but the cluster can be used as a regular one.

+You can submit the cluster by typing: `kubectl apply -f https://raw.githubusercontent.com/hrchlhck/k8s-bigdata/master/kubernetes/cluster.yml`

 ### Supported HiBench Workloads
 - Micro